 The 50wt is wonderful for piecing, subtle quilting & topstitching, and English paper piecing.
 The slightly thinner weight creates more accurate and flatter seams.
 Our 50wt is wound on the classic, iconic, orange spool.

 It is available in all 270 colors, on a small spool of 220 yards (or 200 meters), a large spool of 1422 yards (or 1300 meters) or a cone of 6452 yards (or 5900 meters).
-It is best used for Needle Turn Applique, English Paper Piecing, Hand Piecing, Bobbin and Machine Lace, Machine Applique (Straight Stitch, ZigZag, Blind Hem and Blanket Stitch,) Machine Embroidery, Dense Machine Quilting, Subtle Machine and Longarm Quilting, Basting, Whole Cloth and Micro Quilting, and Dense Background Designs.
-You should use 80/12 Microtex/Sharp, Universal, Quilting, or Denim Needles (use 50wt in the bobbin) Longarm quilters will use 4.0 Longarm Needles (use 50wt in the bobbin).
+It is best used for English Paper Piecing, Machine Appliqué (Straight Stitch, ZigZag, Blind Hem and Blanket Stitch), Machine Embroidery, and Machine and Longarm Quilting.
+You should use a 70/10 or 80/12 for your domestic machine (use 50wt in the bobbin) Longarm quilters will use 4.0 Longarm Needles (use 50wt in the bobbin).

 40wt thread comes on a green spool.
 Because of its slightly thicker weight, it is perfect for use with sewing bags, toys or dolls, garments or when you want your topstitching or quilting to show up a little more.
 Like our previous weights, it is also available in all 270 colors on a small spool of 164 yards (150 meters), a large spool of 1094 yards (1,000 meters) and a cone of 5140 yards (5000 meters).

-40wt is recommended for Single, Double or Triple Strand Cross Stitch, Hand Piecing, Bobbin and Machine Lace, Machine Applique, Machine Embroidery, Edge-to-Edge, Pantographs and Custom Longarm Quilting.
-You should use 80/12 Microtex/Sharp, Universal, or Denim Needle 90/14 or 75/11 Quilting Needle (use 40wt or 50wt in the bobbin).
+40wt is recommended for Machine Quilting, Hand Piecing, Bobbin and Machine Lace, Machine Appliqué, Machine Embroidery, and Custom Longarm Quilting.
+You should use 80/12 needle with 40wt or 50wt in the bobbin.
 Longarm quilters will use a 3.5 or 4.0 Longarm Quilting Needle (50wt in the bobbin).